jailbirt/theeye-docs/docs/core-concepts/tasks/taskNotifications.md

 [Click to download a sample Notification Task recipe to import into your workflow](../../assets/recipes/task_type-notification-send_notification.json)

+### Triggered by events
+The notification task can be triggered by other task or monitor as shown below:

-#### Trigger by _Input_ task
+#### Triggered by _Input_ task

-This task is responsible of requesting notification data from an operator.
+The input task is responsible for getting the data that will be delivered to the notification task.

 Check the [Task input](/core-concepts/tasks/) for more details.

 [Click to download the sample Input Task recipe to send notification](../../assets/recipes/task_type-input-send_notification.json)

-#### Trigger by _Script_ task
+#### Triggered by _Script_ task or monitor

-This task is responsible of executing a piece of code to generate the required parameters by the notification task.
+This task is responsible for executing the code that generates the output required as input parameters for the notification task.

 Check the [Task scripts](/core-concepts/tasks/) for more details.

-#### Tasks Arguments
+#### Notification task's arguments

-In order to work with dynamic arguments for a notification task, the script task must generated the output with the following format.
+In order to work with dynamic arguments for a notification task, the script task must generate the output with the following format.

 ```json
 ["subject","the email body raw text or html","info@theeye.io"]